Taken from my fun book of activities for teaching teens and adults is Call My Bluff Definitions, a great game for teaching English idioms.

 Preparation: Students prepare definitions for homework

-Version with English Idioms and metaphors for advanced students
+Teaching Idioms and metaphors to advanced students

-Airhead Someone who is disorganized or a bit stupid
+Someone who is disorganized or a bit stupid

 A head, with a huge amount of hair